gwbischof/outsource-mcp/README.md

 # outsource-mcp

-An MCP server that allows you to outsource tasks to other models.
+An MCP server that allows you to outsource AI tasks to various model providers.

 This project uses [Agno](https://github.com/agno-agi/agno), a powerful framework for building AI agents with tool use capabilities.
-For more information on working with multimodal agents (text and image generation), see the [Agno multimodal documentation](https://docs.agno.com/agents/multimodal).

 ## Tools